 Step 1: Visit the West Bengal Health Scheme official website.

-Step 2: Click the ‘Online Enrolment’ tab and select the ‘Govt.
-Employee’ or ‘Govt.
-Pensioner’ option.
+Step 2: Click the ‘Online Enrolment’ tab and select the appropriate option from the list.

 Step 3: Enter the ‘Date of entry into Govt.
 Service’ or ‘Date of Retirement from Govt.
-Service’ and the ‘PRAN/GPF’ or ‘PPO’ number.
+Service’ and the ‘PRAN/GPF’ or ‘PPO’ number or the ‘HRMS ID Number’ or the ‘IOSMS ID’ number.

 Step 4: Enter the required details, such as the residential address, date of birth, contact number, district, employee number, etc., and click ‘Continue’.